Why It Works

 Adapted from a recipe by Marcin Filutowicz, professor of bacteriology at the University of Wisconsin at Madison.

-- 10 pickling cucumbers (number-one or number-two-size; see note)
+10 pickling cucumbers (number-one or number-two-size; see notes)

-- 1 quart water (1 liter), preferably distilled (see note)
+1 quart water (1 liter), preferably distilled (see notes)

 In a large bowl, combine 1 quart (1 liter) cold water with the 1/4 cup salt, stirring to dissolve the salt.
 Meanwhile, wash cucumbers, then trim off the flower-end (opposite of the stem) using a paring knife.
 Place cucumbers in cold saltwater bath.
 Let stand while you prepare the spice mixture.

 In a small bowl, stir together 2 tablespoons mustard seed with the allspice, juniper, turmeric, coriander, cloves, ground ginger, bay leaves, cinnamon, and star anise, if using.
 Measure out 1 tablespoon pickling spice blend and reserve the rest for a future batch.